 Cultural Tourism DC’s “Civil War to Civil Rights” is the first of three audio tours available online.
 Begin at the luxurious Willard-Intercontinental Hotel, where Lincoln stayed prior to his inauguration, and Dr. King wrote his “I Have a Dream” speech – only one of many stops.

 Spend an afternoon at the African American Civil War Museum to learn about how the war shaped the lives of free blacks who served in the Union Army.
-Pause for a hot dog at Ben’s Chili Bowl, a favorite of the president’s and site of many civil rights protests, then stop by the museum home of the famous abolitionist Frederick Douglass.
+Pause for a hot dog at Ben’s Chili Bowl, a favorite of President Obama and the site of many civil rights protests, then stop by the museum home of the famous abolitionist Frederick Douglass.
 View the original Emancipation Proclamation at the National Archives.
 Catch a show at the Howard Theatre, built in 1910 along DC’s “Black Broadway” to showcase vaudeville stars, musicians and the Howard University Players.
 Newly renovated, the theatre reopened in 2012 after 32 years of neglect, attracting The Roots, Taj Mahal, Mos Def, Chuck Berry, Esperanza Spalding and others to its famous stage.

 Spend a day in the countryside at Mt.
 Vernon, George Washington’s home, to explore the lives of his 316 slaves and their role at his estate.
 When the first President died in 1799, his will proclaimed that all his slaves should be freed after his wife Martha’s death.